mohsenkamini/Partitioning-Automation/README.md

 _Asteroid-belt, dec,2020 | written by Mohsen K. Amini_
 # How it works
 # Preparing the input file
-The script works with an **input file** which contains all the information about the partitions that are to be made.
+`fdisk-automation.sh` works with an **input file** which contains all the information about the partitions that are to be made.

 So the only thing that you are required to do here, is to fill out a file with these information.
 As expected there are some rules to that.
 Let's see what's it all about ! here's a sample input file: